vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 The `main()` function processes the command line arguments then relies on the following 4 functions to do the work:

-- `open_pcap_socket()` – opens a network interface (or device in libpcap lingo) to receive packets described by a packet capture filter.
+- `create_pcap_handle()` – Created a packet capture endpoint to receive packets described by a packet capture filter.
-- `capture_loop()` – captures a specified number of packets on a network device calling a user supplied function to process each packet.
+- `get_link_header_len` – Gets the link header type and size that will be used during the packet capture and parsing.
-- `parse_packet()` – all back function that will parse and display TCP, UDP and ICMP packet contents.
+- `packet_handler()` – Call back function that will parses and displays the contents of each captured packet.
-- `bailout()` – function that is called by signal handlers and display the packet capture statistics.
+- `bailout()` – Function called when the program is terminated to display the packet capture statistics.

 The packet sniffer supports the following program options